 Flood damage can come from different sources, whether it's the result of a seasonal downpour, sewer line backup or a disastrous hurricane — like when Hurricane Ian hit the Fort Myers, FL area in October 2022.
 The severity of the aftermath isn't easy to deal with no matter what type of flood destruction you're facing.
 With advice from Diana Rodriguez-Zaba with ServiceMaster Restoration by Zaba, we've created a helpful guide to simplify the overwhelming task of assessing damage, sorting through items and restoring your home to its original state.

 First, Document the Damage

 Contact your insurance company before you start any cleanup efforts.
-Take pictures of the affected areas, including damage to furniture, clothes and appliances.
+Take pictures of the affected areas, including damage to furniture, clothes, appliances and anything you think you may need to throw out.
 This will help substantiate your insurance claim.

 Get the Water Out

 Once you've documented the initial damage, rent a pump to clear out any remaining standing water.
 If there isn't much left, you can use a dehumidifier along with fans and your heating system to dry out the remaining puddles.

 Try to clear out flood water within 48 hours.
 Experts say this will help avoid severe damage and dangerous mold growth.